-Traffic accident data, vehicles involved in traffic accident, identity and address the casualties of traffic accidents obtained from Purbalingga Police sourced from Data Traffic Accidents in Purbalingga during 2010-2015 [19] and the hospital in Purbalingga.
-Component cost of accidents in this study were divided into two, namely direct costs and indirect costs.
+Traffic accident data, vehicles involved 5 traffic accident, identity and address the casualties of traffic accidents obtained from Purbalingga Police sourced from Data Traffic Accidents in Purbalingga during 2010-2015 [19] and the hospital in Purbalingga.
+Compon 21 cost of accidents in this study were divided into two, namely direct costs and indirect costs.
 Direct costs include: costs of property damage, medical expenses, administrative expenses, and loss of productivity.
-The amount of direct costs based on the fatality rate of casualties obtained based on interviews with 25 the casualties of PDO, 30 casualties of slightly accidents, 20 casualties of fatal accidents.
+The amount of direct costs based on the fatality rate of casualties obtained based on interviews with 25 the casualties of PDO, 30 casualties of slightly accidents, 20 casualties of serious accidents, and 25 families of casualties of fatal accidents.
 The total respondent is 100 peoples.